 Fluctuations in stock markets could have an adverse impact on the valuation of Swiss Life's holdings in equities, which could result in a deterioration of Swiss Life's financial position and net income.
 Declining equity markets may also affect Swiss Life's results of operations, as fees from insurance business on third-party accounts are generally based on the value of the underlying funds, which fluctuate to a large extent with changes in equity markets.
-Hedges in place with respect to Swiss Life's investments are designed to reduce Swiss Life's economic exposure to declines in asset values but would not prevent an impairment charge in the Swiss Life's accounts in the event the impairment criteria under IFRS were met
+Hedges in place with respect to Swiss Life's investments are designed to reduce Swiss Life's economic exposure to declines in asset values but would not prevent a negative impact on the Swiss Life's accounts in the event the value of the hedges diverges substantially from the underlying's value.

 Swiss Life's equity investments are subject, to the extent that they are sold, to the risk that they will be sold for less than their value in Swiss Life's accounts, and that Swiss Life will recognise a loss.
-To the extent that such equity investments are not sold, and their value decreases, Swiss Life may be required to write-off a portion of the book value of such equity investments through its profit and loss accounting.
+To the extent that such equity investments are not sold, and their value decreases, Swiss Life may be required to write-off or mark-to-market a portion of the book value of such equity investments through its profit and loss accounting.